wp-plugins/schedulicity-online-appointment-booking/readme.txt

 == Description ==

-If you already have Schedulicity, easily integrate with your site using the [schedule_now] and [btn] shortcodes.
+If you already have Schedulicity, easily integrate with your site using the [schedule_now] and [schedule_now_button] shortcodes.
 You just need your
 6 character unique business key which you can find by logging into your account or by emailing
 <a href="mailto:support@schedulicity.com">support@schedulicity.com</a>.

 Features:

-* 3 widget styles & 3 button styles.
+* 2 widget styles & 3 button styles.
 * Use a button, widget, or both!
 * Support for multiple accounts.
-* 3 minute setup with great support.
+* Easy setup with great support.

 If you don't already have Schedulicity you can get your 30 day trial by <a href="http://www.schedulicity.com/?anic=wordpress">clicking here</a>.